a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 ## Operators ##
 ### Operators in 'C' ###
+1. What is an operator?
+	1. An operator is a symbol that tells compiler to perform certain mathematical or logical manipulations on operands
+	2. Operator: Type
+		1. ++, --: increment and decrement (unary - only one operand)
+		2. +, -, *, /, %: arithmetic operators (binary - two operands)
+		3. <, <=, >, >=, ==, !=: relational operators (binary)
+		4. &&, ||, !: logical operators (binary)
+		5. &, |, <<, >>, ~, ^: bitwise operators (binary)
+		6. =, +=, -=, *=, /=, %=: assignment operators (binary)
+		7. ?: : Conditional operators (ternary - three operands)
+2. Arithmetic (mathematical) operators:
+	1. + - addition
+	2. - - subtraction
+	3. * - multiplication
+	4. / - division
+	5. % - modulus
+		1. Produces remainder from division

+				14 % 4 = 2

+	6. Expression

+			uint32_t value;
+			value = 2 + 3 * 4; // 14

+		1. Operator precedence - defined by standard
+			1. Operator precedence rules determine which mathematical operation takes place first, i.e. takes precedence over others.
+Parantheses, (), may be used to force an expression to a higher precedence

 ### Unary Operator in 'C' ###
 ### Unary Operators with Pointers ###
 ### Relational Operators in 'C' ###